kogyeonghoon/blogpost/_posts/2025-04-28-symmetrized-diffusion.md

 ---
 layout: distill
-title: Permutation Symmetrized Diffusion Models for 3D Molecular Generation
+title: AI801 Blog Post (20238188) Permutation Symmetrized Diffusion Models for 3D Molecular Generation
 description: This article introduces an ongoing research called Permutation Symmetrized Diffusion Models for 3D Molecular Generation, a novel approach that addresses the inherent permutation symmetry of molecular data.
-date: 2025-04-28 # You can change this date as needed
+date: 2025-06-01 # You can change this date as needed
 authors:
-  - name: Author One # Placeholder, please update
+  - name: Gyeonghoon Ko # Placeholder, please update
     # url: "Link to Author One's page"
     # affiliations:
     #   name: "Affiliation One"